sketchychen/XposurBot/README.md

 # XposurBot
-Add this bot to your Discord server and mine for XposurCoin!
+Add this bot to your Discord server and generate XposurCoin!